f5devcentral/f5-agility-labs-threat-stack/docs/class1/AIP_Agent.rst

 .. note::

-   **Warning**: Use only the command provided to install the Threat Stack Linux Agent.
+   **Warning**: Use only the command provided to install the AIP Linux Agent.
 Using UDF, establish a Terminal session with the host labelled,     “Linux”

 .. code-block::